antononcube/Raku-Lingua-NumericWordForms/README.md

 4. [ ] Full, consistent Persian numbers parsing.
    - Currently, Persian number parsing works only for numbers less than 101.

+5. [X] General strategy for parsing and interpretation of numeric word forms of East Asia languages
+   - Those languages use groupings based on 10^4 instead of 10^3.
+   - [X] Implementation for Japanese.

-5. [ ] Implement parsing of ordinal numeric word forms
+6. [ ] Implement parsing of ordinal numeric word forms

-6. [ ] Implement parsing of year "shortcut" word forms, like "twenty o three"
+7. [ ] Implement parsing of year "shortcut" word forms, like "twenty o three"

-7. [ ] Implement parsing of numeric word forms for rationals, like "five twelfths"
+8. [ ] Implement parsing of numeric word forms for rationals, like "five twelfths"

 8. [X] Translation function (from one language to another)